Chai Frappuccino

 Chai Frappuccino ingredients.

-Whole milk is what’s used in Starbucks Frappuccinos but you can use any milk you like.
+• Milk: Use whole milk for a creamier drink but you can use any milk you like.

-This is used to make the vanilla whipped cream.
+• Heavy cream: This is used to make the whipped cream.

-To flavor and sweeten the whipped cream, you can use store-bought or homemade vanilla syrup.
+• Vanilla syrup: This flavors and sweetens the whipped cream.
+Use store-bought or homemade vanilla syrup.

-A sprinkling of cinnamon is added on top of the whipped cream.
-It’s a garnish, just like the Starbucks version.
+• Ground cinnamon: A sprinkling of cinnamon is added on top of the whipped cream.

 Step-by-Step Instructions

-2. Blend chai concentrate, milk, ice, and homemade Frappuccino base syrup until smooth.
+Step 2: Blend chai concentrate, milk, ice, and homemade Frappuccino base syrup until smooth.
+Start the blender on low, then turn it up high.

 My Blender Pick